Yaoir/mvgp/README.md

 ## Manual Page

 A copy of the manual page is included here for convenience.
-To display it better, install it on your system and use the `man` command to view it.
+To display it better, install it on your system and use a `man mvgp` command to view it.

 ```
 MVGP(1)                          User Commands                         MVGP(1)